Aliases for TDG Gene

 GeneCards Summary for TDG Gene

-TDG (Thymine-DNA Glycosylase) is a Protein Coding gene.
+TDG (Thymine DNA Glycosylase) is a Protein Coding gene.
 Diseases associated with TDG include toxic diffuse goiter and xeroderma pigmentosum, group c.
-Among its related pathways are DNA Repair and Pyrimidine metabolism.
-GO annotations related to this gene include protein homodimerization activity and damaged DNA binding.
+Among its related pathways are Gene Expression and Transport to the Golgi and subsequent modification.
+GO annotations related to this gene include protein homodimerization activity and protein domain specific binding.

 UniProtKB/Swiss-Prot for TDG Gene